WalletScrutiny/WalletScrutinyCom/_hardware/zeniqsafirhub.md

 appId: zeniqsafirhub
 authors:
 - danny
 released:
 discontinued:
 updated:
 version:
 binaries:
 dimensions:
 weight:
-provider: ZENIQ Technologies Ltd.
+provider: "ZENIQ Technologies Ltd."
 providerWebsite: https://zeniq.com/
 website:
 shop:
 country: AE
 price: 1998EUR
 repository:
 issue:
 icon: zeniqsafirhub.png
 bugbounty:
 meta: ok
 verdict: nosource
 date: 2022-03-02
 signer:
 reviewArchive:
 twitter: zeniq-tech
 social:
-  -
 ---

-** ⚠️ Warning:** There are some third-party websites that have raised red flags concerning this product/project.
+**⚠️ Warning:** There are some third-party websites that have raised red flags concerning this product/project.
 We would not be linking to them as they have received adverse reactions from the project creators by filing copyright claims against their hosting provider.
 We leave that for you to Google.

 ## Product Information